-We will update Vehicle Standards Bulletin 1 to have easy-to-read information about the ADR requirements for most trailers and the most used ways to show they comply.
+The Vehicle Standards Bulletin 1 has been updated to Revision 6 and has easy-to-read information about the ADR requirements for most trailers and the most used ways to show they comply.

 Some manufacturers may need to refer directly to the ADRs to confirm they comply.

 These pathways have different eligibility criteria and approval conditions, if an approval is granted.

 Vehicle type approvals

 Under the RVS legislation, trailer manufacturers and importers providing more than 4 low ATM trailers to the Australian market in a 12-month period will have to get a vehicle type approval for their trailer type.